AnyaAven/rithm-pre-work/personal-website/text-content.md

 At 15 years old I was fully committed in my educational career and dedicated 7 days a week to teaching.

-I am the CEO of Anyamei Studios LLC and have professionally taught private and group piano classes from 2011 to 2024.

 During that time I taught close to 400 students, many reaching high success in various music competitions.